VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Kit Kat chocolate bar was introduced to the market in 1935**
+- ⚡ Daily fun fact: **Robert Wadlow is the tallest man recorded in history.
+He grew to be eight feet and eleven inches and weighed 490 pounds when he died**

 <h3 align="left">Connect with me:</h3>
 <p align="left">